franciscorichter/franciscorichter.github.io/_posts/2024-09-24-graph-representations-and-data-structures.md

   - network analysis
 ---

-In this post, we will explore the various ways to represent graphs and the data structures frequently used in social network analysis.
-Selecting the appropriate graph representation is crucial, as it significantly impacts memory usage, computational efficiency, and the complexity of algorithm implementation.
+In this post, we explore the various ways to represent graphs and the data structures frequently used in social network analysis.
+Choosing the right representation is key, as it impacts memory efficiency, computational complexity, and algorithm performance.

 ## Introduction to Graph Representation

-When analyzing social networks, the way we represent the graph can change the efficiency of operations like traversal, edge lookup, and node degree calculation.
-Graph representations vary based on the structure of the network and the types of queries or analysis we aim to perform.

-In social networks, most graphs are **sparse**, meaning the number of edges is far smaller than the maximum possible number of edges \( n^2 \).
-Thus, efficient graph representation and traversal are critical.
+When working with social networks, we often deal with sparse graphs, where the number of edges is significantly smaller than \( n^2 \), the maximum possible number of edges for a graph with \( n \) nodes.
+Therefore, selecting an efficient graph representation becomes crucial.
+Different representations offer varying trade-offs in terms of memory usage and performance.

 ## Adjacency Matrix

-An **adjacency matrix** is a square matrix \( A \in \mathbb{R}^{n \times n} \), where \( n \) represents the number of nodes in the graph.
+An **adjacency matrix** is a square matrix \( A \in \mathbb{R}^{n \times n} \), where \( n \) is the number of nodes in the graph.
 The element \( A_{ij} \) indicates whether there is an edge between nodes \( v_i \) and \( v_j \):

 $$
 A_{ij} =